telerik/kendo-ui-core/docs/controls/editors/multiselect/how-to/prevent-removing-selected-items-on-backspace.md

 ---
-title: Prevent deleting selected items on Backspace
+title: Prevent the Deletion of Selected Items on Backspace
-page_title: Prevent deleting selected items on Backspace | Kendo UI MultiSelect
+page_title: Prevent the Deletion of Selected Items on Backspace | Kendo UI MultiSelect
 description: "Learn how to prevent deleting a selected item on pressing the Backspace key in the input of the Kendo UI MultiSelect widget."
 slug: howto_prevent_deleting_selected_items_on_backspace_multiselect
 ---

-# Prevent deleting selected items on backspace in the widget's input
+# Prevent the Deletion of Selected Items on Backspace

-The example below demonstrates how to prevent deleting selected items on a `Backspace` keypress in the Kendo UI MultiSelect widget.
+The following example demonstrates how to prevent the deletion of selected items on a `Backspace` key-press in the Kendo UI MultiSelect widget.

 ###### Example